-Diarrhea is usually at the top of the list for Crohn’s disease symptoms, but constipation isn’t a rare occurrence for people with Crohn’s disease.
+Diarrhea is usually at the top of the list for Crohn’s disease symptoms, but constipation is also known to happen.
 Crohn’s disease can affect any part of the gastrointestinal system, leading to a variety of symptoms.

-The main factors that can contribute to constipation include:
+The main factors that can contribute to constipation in Crohn’s disease include:

 - eating a diet low in fiber

 - not drinking enough fluids

 - ignoring the urge to have a bowel movement

 - taking certain medications, including antidiarrheals, pain relievers, and antidepressants

 Many people with Crohn’s avoid high-fiber foods, like raw fruits and vegetables, because these can irritate their stomachs.
 They may also be taking several medications and may not be drinking enough water to compensate for bouts of diarrhea.
 For these reasons, occasional constipation isn’t uncommon for those with Crohn’s disease.

 One severe complication of Crohn’s disease is called stricture, which is when scar tissue begins to narrow a section of your intestine.
 This can lead to blockage or obstruction.
 Constipation can be a sign of an intestinal obstruction.

 You should seek medical attention immediately if you develop: